 108 Statistics (3 credits) An introduction to basic methods in exploratory data analysis, experimental design, and statistical inference.
 Included are graphic displays, numeric measures of center and variation, regression and correlation, normal probabilities, fundamentals of experimental design, and confidence intervals and hypothesis tests for means and proportions.
 Material covered has application to biology, economics, nursing, political science, psychology, sociology and other fields.
 Use of statistical software is integral to much of the course.
-Cannot be taken for credit if credit has already been received for MATH 308.
-(OFR)
+Cannot be taken for credit if credit has already been received for MATH 307 or MATH 308.
+(QFR)